r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 New Director, with all due respect, Senpai has never been anything less than an absolutely stellar Master.

 **Mash:**
-I'd even argue it's no exaggeration to say that if{(M) he's /(F) she's} fully-fledged, all other Masters are only fledged at best!
+I'd even argue it's no exaggeration to say that if[♂ he's /♀ she's] fully-fledged, all other Masters are only fledged at best!

 **Goredolf:**
 My word!
 I'd forgotten how worked up this Demi-Servant can get whenever the topic turns to Fujimaru!